AntonovAlexander/catalogue_perf_mechs/README.md

 Systematization is based on observation that it is possible to formulate generic optimization approaches that are agnostic to:
 * HW/SW implementation (hardware- or software-only, mixed manner),
 * nature of management engine (processor microarchitecture, OS kernel, software compiler, hardware synthesizer/generator, etc.),
-* type of computational process elements (computational, communicational, memory operations),
+* type of computational traffic elements (processing, communications, memory operations),
 * data being processed (data bytes, network packets, graphic assets, etc.),
 * stage of the system life cycle (both statically and dynamically),
 * degree of automation (manually, fully automatically, and everything in between).